-In contrast to the Recovery Plan, the Wind-down Plan is conceived by the resolution authorities - as opposed to the pbb.
-In this respect, in close coordination with the EU Single Resolution Board (SRB) in Brussels and the national resolution authority (the German Federal Financial Supervisory Authority - "BaFin"), pbb supports these authorities in preparing the Wind-down Plan.
+In contrast to the Recovery Plan, the Wind-down Plan is conceived by the resolution authorities and not by pbb itself.
+In this respect, in close coordination with the EU Single Resolution Board (SRB) in Brussels and the national resolution authority (the German Federal Financial Supervisory Authority - BaFin), pbb supports these authorities in preparing the Wind-down Plan.
 The objective of the Wind-down Plan is to ensure pbb's capacity to enter into wind-down proceedings.

-INTERNAL CONTROL SYSTEM AND RISK MANAGEMENT SYSTEM RELEVANT FOR THE CON-SOLIDATED FINANCIAL REPORTING PROCESS
+INTERNAL CONTROL SYSTEM AND RISK MANAGEMENT SYSTEM RELEVANT FOR THE CON-SOLIDATED FI-NANCIAL REPORTING PROCESS